 5.5.
-Routing: Heterogeneous Scenario
+Routing: heterogeneous scenario

-In the following we evaluate the performance of our routing algorithm in an heterogeneous WMN based on WLAN and WiMAX technologies.
-The parameters for WiMAX used in our simulations and the parameters for the linearized capacity region are given in Table II, where c{uplink} and $c{downlink}$ are the costs of the uplink and downlink flows, and C is the wireless capacity.
+In the following, we evaluate the performance of our routing algorithm in a heterogeneous WMN based on WLAN and WiMAX technologies.
+The parameters for WiMAX used in our simulations and the parameters for the linearized capacity region are given in Table II, where $c{\rm uplink}$ and $c{\rm downlink}$ are the costs of the uplink and downlink flows and C is the wireless capacity.